lavaeater/turbo-rocket-ultra/README.md

 - [ ] A working pause mode
 - [ ] Pause game when level is done and show stats or something

 More thoughts: there is more to this than meets the eye.
-It comes down to a few
+It comes down to a few very important points, namely: how do we do these things?
+How do we control the flow of the game, the exchange of information in the game and where is this information stored.
+Right now, it is something of a "hot mess", but that is to be expected.
+This particular feature shines a light on a deficiency of the game and changes need to be made.

+For instance, previousl

 ### Transitions
 It uses nested framebuffers and a separate SpriteBatch (instead of generic batch) so I couldn't make myself bother.
 Will try something else instead.
 Maybe I will simply clone his project and update the code and rewrite it in Kotlin.